openservicebrokerapi/servicebroker/spec.md

 update, unbind, and deprovision.

-Platforms that rely on eventual consistency MAY consider `409 Conflict` a a no-op and SHOULD use the `last_operation` endpoint to verify the status of the provisioning request.
+Platforms that rely on eventual consistency MAY consider `409 Conflict` a no-op and SHOULD use the `last_operation` endpoint to verify the status of the provisioning request.

 Service Brokers that support synchronous responses for provision, update, and